D3v011/esp/README.md

 noclipBtn.MouseButton1Click:Connect(function()
 	noclipOn = not noclipOn
 	noclipBtn.Text = noclipOn and "❌ Desativar Noclip" or "🚶 Ativar Noclip"
-end)

-RunService.Stepped:Connect(function()
-	if noclipOn and LocalPlayer.Character then
+	if LocalPlayer.Character then
 		for _, part in pairs(LocalPlayer.Character:GetChildren()) do
 			if part:IsA("BasePart") then
-				part.CanCollide = false
+				part.CanCollide = not noclipOn
 			end
 		end
-	elseif LocalPlayer.Character then
-		for _, part in pairs(LocalPlayer.Character:GetChildren()) do
-			if part:IsA("BasePart") then
-				part.CanCollide = true
 	end
-		end
-	end
 end)

 -- Invisibilidade toggle
-local invisOn = false
 local invisBtn = Instance.new("TextButton", main)
 invisBtn.Position = UDim2.new(0, 20, 0, 260)
 invisBtn.Size = UDim2.new(0, 260, 0, 35)